ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 This section describes the deployment of Exchange Server EAS Protocol Test Suites on the test suite client and the SUT.
-Exchange Server EAS Protocol Test Suites are packaged in a .zip file which is available at [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
+Exchange Server EAS Protocol Test Suites are packaged in a .zip file, available at [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
-Once you've downloaded the test suites, perform the following steps to successfully configure the test suites.
+Once you've downloaded the test suites, perform the following steps to successfully configure the test suites:

 1. Extract the **Exchange Server EAS Protocol Test Suites** folder from the zip file to a directory of your choice on the test suite client.